ragegage/robinbanks/docs/flux-cycles.md

   0. `PATCH /api/stock_list_items` is called.
   0. `receiveAllStocks` is set as the callback.

 N.B. you can only update a stock insofar as changing its place in your `StocksIndex`; because the ordering will be done in the style of a linked list on the backend, this will require changing three `StocksIndexItem`s: the one being moved, the node that was formerly immediately before it, and the node that is now immediately before it.
-One `drag` event will cause three `updateStocksIndexItem` calls.
+One `drag` event will cause three `updateStocksIndexItem` calls, and after those updates are made, the updated list of stocks is returned.

 * `destroyStocksIndexItem`
   0. invoked from delete stock button `onClick`